becks2318/flight-delays/README.md

 ### Problem Statement

-I will build a regression model that will predict the probability that a given flight will be delayed or cancelled based on an individual's flight itinerary using publicly available Bureau of Transportation data.
+I will use machine learning to predict if a flight will be delayed using publicly available Bureau of Transportation data.

 ---